shubhangipkothawade/pharmagelder/README.md

 ## Procedure
 ### Step 1 - Export data
 In the Folder [data/1. pdfexport/files](data/1.%20pdfexport/files/) you will find a subfolder for each pharmaceutical company.
 Put the PDFs (if available) there.
-Each folder needs to files:
+Each folder needs two files:
 * 0. Lists.ipynb
 * 1. Accumulations.ipynb

 `0.
 Lists.ipynb` extracts all doctors and organisations. `1.
 Accumulations.ipynb` extracts the accumulations - all the anonym doctors and organisations.
+Recommendation: If `1.
+Accumulations.ipynb` doesnt work anymore: Do it by hand.

 The exported files will be stored in the folder [data/1. pdfexport/export/](data/1.%20pdfexport/export/).
 Do never change something directly in this csv-files.
 Use the python-notebooks or do it later on google spreadsheets.